hdiedrich/markedoc/README.md

 	@author You
 	@title  a markedoc sample doc
-	@version 0.2
+	@version 0.3.3
 	@docfile "samples/doc/SAMPLE.edoc"

 Tricks                                                       <a name=Tricks></a>
 ------

 Markdown cannot jump to headlines as anchors, while edoc makes headlines into anchors automatically.
 To allow for meaningful anchor jumps like [sample][] within a page, the following workaround makes sense.
 It is 'weeded out' by markedoc so that it does not trip up edoc.
+But it makes for local jumps in both worlds:

 	## Examples                                             <a name=example></a>